Get a free, no obligation personal loan quote with rates as low as 9.99%

 Unfortunately we couldn't find you a provider with the given filters

-1. Compare Lenders.
 Before choosing a lender, be sure to get pre-approved so you can compare offers.
+Use an online loan comparison platform like Loans Canada to quickly compare lenders and their loan offers.

-2. Fill Out the Application.
-Once you find a good offer, work with the lender to finalize the application and submit any documents that may be required.
+Once you find a good offer, work with the lender to finalize the application.
+You’ll also need to submit any documents that may be required, which can include the following:

-3. Get Funded.
 If you’re approved, you’ll receive your loan via e-transfer or direct deposit.
+Depending on the lender, you could receive the funds within 24 hours to a few days followingapproval.

 Learn more: How To Apply For A Loan

 There are a few ways you can consolidate your debt.
-Depending on the method you choose, it will come with advantages and disadvantages.
+Depending on the product you choose, it will come with advantages and disadvantages.

 Consolidate Your Debt With A Personal Loan